 Differences between gravitational and electromagnetic radiation

-So far we have been emphasizing how, at a fundamental level, the generation and propagation of gravitational and electromagnetic radiation are basically quite similar.
+So far we have been emphasizing how, at a fundamental level, the generation and propagation of gravitational and electromagnetic radiation are quite similar.
 This is a major point in demystifying gravitational waves.
-But, on a more practical level, gravitational and electromagnetic waves are quite different: we see and use electromagnetic waves every day, while we have yet to make a confirmed direct detection of gravitational waves (which is why they seemed so mysterious in the first place).
+But, on a more practical level, gravitational and electromagnetic waves are quite different: we see and use electromagnetic waves every day, while we have only recently (in 2015) detected gravitational waves – which is why they seemed so mysterious in the first place!

-There are two principal differences between gravity and electromagnetism, each with its own set of consequences for the nature and information content of its radiation, as described below.
+There are two principal differences between gravity and electromagnetism, each with its own set of consequences for the nature of their waves and the information they carry.

 1. Gravity is a weak force, but has only one sign of charge.